Library Match

 Ltac Programming Basics

 We have already seen many examples of Ltac programs.
-In the rest of this chapter, we attempt to give a more principled introduction to the important features and design patterns.
+In the rest of this chapter, we attempt to give a thorough introduction to the important features and design patterns.

 One common use for match tactics is identification of subjects for case analysis, as we see in this tactic definition.